shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 The following is a generic suggested flow for developing plugins once the [requirements](#requirements-and-tools) presented in the beginning of this document are met.
 It is assumed the goals to fulfil with your development are already clear for you:

 <!-- TODO
 !!!
-Note:
+Note
     You can leverage the [maven archetype](./tips-development.md#bootstrap-a-plugin-using-an-archetype) to bootstrap the creation your project
 -->

 1. Create a simple project in your development environment.
 Include `casa-shared` dependency (this will give you access to UI and plugin framework as well as other utilities).
 Create an empty resource bundle (labels file).